-The figures below represent the number of injured workers that completed treatment w/ increased functional gains compared to when they started treatment.
+The figures below represent the number of injured workers that completed treatment with increased functional gains compared to when first starting treatment.
 These increased functional gains make these injured workers more employable in the Rhode Island labor market.
+[Note: CY 2024 data provided consists of two quarters of operations.]

-Frequency: Annual Reporting Period: Calendar Year
+Frequen cy: Annual Reporting Period Reporting Period: Calendar Year

-2021 2022 2023 2024 2025
+2022 2023 2024 2025 2026

-Target 350 400 400 500 550
+Target 400 400 500 550 550

-Actual 334 231 431
+Actual 231 431 176